-- Don’t drink and drive – the legal Blood Alcohol Limit in Cyprus is .05%.
+- Don’t drink and drive – Cyprus’s legal Blood Alcohol Limit is .05%.

 - Look both ways before crossing the road.
-Just because a light turns red doesn’t mean a driver is going to stop.
+Just because a light turns red doesn’t mean a driver will stop.

-- Dial the number 112 anywhere in Europe if you are in an emergency.
+- Dial the number 112 or 199 if you are in an emergency.

 - Use your indicators when you are merging, changing lanes, or turning.
 Even if those around you fail to use them.

-- If you are involved in an accident, make sure that everyone is safe and dial 112.
+- If you are involved in an accident, make sure everyone is safe and dial 112 or 199.
 Wait for the police to arrive and do not move any vehicles until they show up and investigate.

-- If you are renting a car in Cyprus everyone around you will know it.
+- Everyone around you will know if you rent a car in Cyprus.
 The license plates for rental cars in Cyprus are bright red.
-This means that the Cypriot drivers know you are a foreigner and hopefully will give you space when around you.
+This means that the Cypriot drivers know you are a foreigner and hopefully will give you space around you.

 Scooters and Mopeds in Cyprus

-It’s important to watch out for locals and tourists driving scooters and mopeds around Cyprus A motorbike is a very popular way to drive around Cyprus.
-In tourists towns like Ayia Napa and Paphos you’ll also see a lot of young partiers on four wheelers.
+It’s important to watch out for locals and tourists driving scooters and mopeds around Cyprus.
+A motorbike is a very popular way to drive around Cyprus.
+In tourist towns like Ayia Napa and Paphos, you’ll also see a lot of young partiers on four-wheelers.

-Remember they should be treated with the same respect that you treat a car.
-The mopeds and four wheelers drive a bit erratically so don’t be surprised if they suddenly pull out in front of you!
-If you are in a party place like Ayia Napa be aware that some of the drivers may be under the influence of alcohol.
+Remember, they should be treated with the same respect as a car.
+The mopeds and four-wheelers drive erratically, so don’t be surprised if they suddenly pull out in front of you!
+If you are in a party place like Ayia Napa, be aware that some drivers may be under the influence of alcohol.